onefoursix/cm-api-flume-example/README.md

 cm-api-flume-example
 ====================

 This project provides an example of using Cloudera Manager's Python API Client to create a Flume Service and Flume Agents, to set and update Flume Agent config files, and to restart Flume Agent processes.
+Along the way it also shows the use of Cloudera Manager's user roles

 More information:  [Flume](http://archive.cloudera.com/cdh5/cdh/5/flume-ng/FlumeUserGuide.html),  [Cloudera Manager](http://www.cloudera.com/content/cloudera/en/products-and-services/cloudera-enterprise/cloudera-manager.html), [CM API Client](http://cloudera.github.io/cm_api/)